GitLab plugin

 You can use mustache to alter the query with values from the scope.

 This data stream supplies scoped objects individually for mustache parameters.
-When there are multiple objects in scope this plugin will send the query multiple times, once for each object.
+When there are multiple objects in scope this data source will send the query multiple times, once for each object.
 The results are then displayed together, for example in a single table.

 You can use properties of objects and write them in between curly braces e.g {{name}}